ARD (broadcaster): Criticism

-Criticism by political parties

-Since it was founded in 2013, the German party AfD has accused the German broadcasters of being state-driven propaganda machines.
-This claim is heavily disputed.
-For example, a 2019 study from Oxford (p.
-24) stated that the majority of the audience of German public broadcasters ARD, ZDF and "Deutschland Radio" are left-winged or left of the center of the political spectrum.
-The AfD took this to show that the broadcaster is biased and contributing to a left-shift in the political environment.
-The majority of German newspapers have responded that the AfD have misunderstood the Oxford study, and accused the AfD of spreading fake news.
-Another point of evidence offered is that ARD board member and Director for Programming Christine Strobl is not only a member of the CDU party herself, but also the daughter of Wolfgang Schäuble, a prominent CDU member of parliament.
-As Director for Programming she is in a position to stop or initiate the production of programs, but also potentially editorial decisions.

 Neutrality

 After the ARD withdrew material critical of the Turkish president Recep Tayyip Erdoğan, a journalist from the magazine Der Spiegel compared this behaviour in an opinion article to the Politburo of the Communist Party of the Soviet Union.
 To get rid of the "annoying image of state radio", the journalist recommends it would certainly be helpful to keep more distance from the government.

 Framing manual

 Claudia Schwartz from the Neue Zürcher Zeitung reported in February 2019 the ARD wanted to impress upon its audience certain moral views.
 A manual from the "Berkeley International Framing Institute" (see sources below) was used internally in order to make ARD viewers consider their fees less as a compulsory contribution than as a kind of donation to a good cause.

 But the website Netzpolitik.org (who published the original document), came to the conclusion that "Many of the proposed frames, which are currently heating the minds of many critics, have never been used in public by the public broadcasters representatives.
 This also shows that the excitement about the report is too high."